 Brandon’s clients range from Major League Baseball players, where he is the Head Mental Strength Coach for the Los Angeles Angels, to top athletes in all sports, as well as top colleges and corporations around the world.

 Background of Brandon’s playing career:

 Brandon played for the University of Virginia, where he is now recognized as a Hall of Fame baseball player.
-He was drafted his junior year (2007) by the Chicago Cubs.
-He went on the win their Minor League Player of the Year award in 2010.
+He was drafted in his junior year (2007) by the Chicago Cubs.
+He went on to win their Minor League Player of the Year award in 2010.
 In 2011 he was traded to the Tampa Bay Rays.

 Brandon made his MLB debut at Camden Yards with a 2-run homer in his first at-bat, becoming the first Ray and 108th player in MLB history to do so.
 He spent the next five years playing for the Rays, before being traded to the Cleveland Indians in 2016.

 In his three seasons with Cleveland, the Indians were AL Central Champions in 2016, 2017, and 2018.
 They were AL Champions in 2016, losing in game 7 of the World Series to the Chicago Cubs.